 In addition to working amazingly well with guitar and bass, the RC-300's XLR input (with phantom power) allows it to work equally as well with miked instruments, including vocals.
 The aux input allows us to record practically any audio sound for looping.

 Related article: What Is Phantom Power And How Does It Work With Microphones?

 So with the RC-300, we get an excellent looper with a multi-effects unit and drum machine.

 A Note On The ZVex Lo-Fi Loop Junky

 In my research, I went looking for an analog looper pedal to see if they existed.
 I came across the ZVex Lo-Fi Loop Junky (link to check it out at Reverb).

-This pedal isn’t exactly analog.
+This pedal isn't exactly analog.
 It still records the loop to a digital chip.
-However, the design has gotten away without the use of any ADCs or DACs so the signal remains analog the entire time.
+However, the design has gotten away without using any ADCs or DACs, so the signal remains analog the entire time.

 I'm not sure how this works, exactly.
 I grabbed this from the ZVex website:

 “…it uses really bizarre technology that literally crams analog signals into static digital storage cells without a-to-d conversion.
 That’s right… THERE IS NO ANALOG TO DIGITAL CONVERSION.”